-Drug discount programs like GoodRx help people save money at the pharmacy counter by negotiating deals with Pharmacy Benefit Management companies (PBMs) who in turn, have negotiated drug discounts and rebates with drug manufacturers.
+Drug discount programs like GoodRx help people save money at the pharmacy counter by negotiating deals with Pharmacy Benefit Management companies (PBMs), who, in turn, have negotiated drug discounts and rebates with drug manufacturers.
 They inject themselves in the “middlemen” category in-between the PBMs and the consumer.

-GoodRx then passes those rebates they get from the PBMs on to the consumer and gets paid a fee (or commission) from the PBM.
+GoodRx then passes those rebates they get from the PBMs to the consumer and gets paid a fee (or commission) from the PBM.
 That’s how they make the bulk of their money.

 Medicare and Prescription Drug Discount Cards

 Look, anything that enables people to spend less on prescriptions is a good thing.
 Unfortunately, you cannot use a discount program and Medicare insurance simultaneously.
 The discount programs don’t work with Medicare Part D Prescription Drug Plans or Part D plans embedded within a Medicare Advantage plan (MAPD).
 By “don’t work, ” they don’t coordinate with insurance companies.
 Again, prescription discount cards are not “real” insurance.
 “Real” insurance can coordinate discounts and annual spending, track claims and health conditions, identify potentially harmful prescription drug interactions, and a thousand more items.

 I found a GoodRx Investor’s Day presentation reporting that 34% of all of their customers are people on Medicare.
 This concerns me.
 That means millions of people on Medicare are getting prescription drugs with a coupon, and their Medicare insurance company likely doesn’t know about it.